Allentown

 ex PRR Harris Tower

-The HARRIS tower in Harrisburg PA.
-It opened (I believe) in June 2010, and is supposed to be open on Saturdays between 10am and 4pm, but don't count on the hours if you are making a trip specifically to see the tower, as I stopped by recently shortly after 3pm, and it was already closed.
+Pennsy's HARRIS tower in Harrisburg PA.
+It re-opened (I believe) in June 2010, and is supposed to be open on Saturdays between 10am and 4pm, but don't count on the hours if you are making a trip specifically to see the tower, as I stopped by once shortly after 3pm, and it was already closed.
 It is just north of the Amtrak depot.
-Also in the area is the Rockville bridge north of H'burg in Marysville, and Enola yard, on the south side of I81 along US11.
+Also in the area north of downtown is the Rockville bridge in Marysville, and Enola yard, on the south side of I81 along US11/15.

 ex PRR Capitol Tower